keyvaann/dotfiles/README.md

 # Description

 My linux config files, put them here for backup and sharing.
+It's most tested on and aimed at Ubuntu distributions, it might work without changes on Debian based systems as well.

 # Installation